greatokon98/aethel-ai/src/content/posts/building-a-personal-ai-assistant-step-by-step-guide.md

 publishDate: "2026-06-19"
 featuredImage: "https://images.unsplash.com/photo-1485827404703-89b55fcc595e?w=800"
 featured: false
+draft: true
 categories:
-  - Productivity
+  - "Productivity"
-  - Automation
+  - "Automation"
 tags:
-  - AI assistant
+  - "AI assistant"
-  - automation
+  - "automation"
-  - workflow
+  - "workflow"
-  - step-by-step
+  - "step-by-step"
 author: "Aethel"
+titleFontSize: "28"
+titleLineHeight: "1.15"
 ---

 Imagine having an assistant who reads your emails, checks your calendar, summarizes the news, and sends you a daily briefing — all without you lifting a finger.
 This is not science fiction.
 You can build this today with free or low-cost tools, and you do not need to write a single line of code.